 Bacon, Locke andNewton ...
 I consider them as the three greatest men that have ever lived, without any exception, and as having laid the foundation of those superstructures which have been raised in the Physical and Moral sciences.

-Locke's influence may have been even more profound in the realm ofepistemology.
-He redefinedsubjectivity, or theself, leadingintellectual historians such asCharles Taylor andJerrold Seigel to argue that Locke'sAn Essay Concerning Human Understanding (1689/90) marks the beginning of the modern Western conception of the self.[45][46]
+Locke's influence was also important in the realm ofepistemology.
+He redefinedsubjectivity, or theself, leadingintellectual historians such asCharles Taylor andJerrold Seigel to argue that Locke'sAn Essay Concerning Human Understanding (1689/90) marks the beginning of the modern Western conception of the self.[52][53]
 Locke'stheory of association heavily influenced the subject matter ofmodern psychology.
-At the time, Locke's recognition of two types of ideas,simple andcomplex—and, more importantly, their interaction through association—inspired other philosophers, such asDavid Hume andGeorge Berkeley, to revise and expand this theory and apply it to explain how humans gain knowledge in the physical world.[47]
-Locke thought the state's borders and the functioning and enforcement of the existence of the state and its constitution were metaphysically tied to "the natural rights of the individual", and this inspired futureliberalpoliticians andphilosophers.[48]
+At the time, Locke's recognition of two types of ideas,simple andcomplex—and, more importantly, their interaction through association—inspired other philosophers, such asDavid Hume andGeorge Berkeley, to revise and expand this theory and apply it to explain how humans gain knowledge in the physical world.[54]
+Locke thought the state's borders and the functioning and enforcement of the existence of the state and its constitution were metaphysically tied to "the natural rights of the individual", and this inspired futureliberalpoliticians andphilosophers.[55]

 Locke's views on slavery were multifaceted.
-Although he wrote againstslavery in general, he was an investor and beneficiary of the slave-tradingRoyal Africa Company.
-While secretary to theEarl of Shaftesbury, Locke also participated in drafting theFundamental Constitutions of Carolina, which established a quasi-feudalaristocracy and gave Carolinianplanters absolute power over their enslaved chattel property; the constitutions pledged that "every freeman of Carolina shall have absolute power and authority over his negro slaves".[56][57]
+Although he wrote againstslavery in general, he was briefly an investor and beneficiary of the slave-tradingRoyal Africa Company.
+Locke was secretary to theEarl of Shaftesbury, one of the Lord Proprietors of Carolina granted territory byCharles II, and a previous investor in the sugar colony of Barbados.
+Locke was directed to draft theFundamental Constitutions of Carolina, which established a quasi-feudalaristocracy and gave Carolinianplanters absolute power over their enslaved chattel property; the constitutions pledged that "every freeman of Carolina shall have absolute power and authority over his negro slaves".[75][76]

 Locke rejected the Cartesian view that animals are mere automata without consciousness.
 In hisEssay Concerning Human Understanding, he argued that animals possess some cognitive faculties, particularly perception and memory, though not abstraction or reasoning in the human sense.
 Locke maintained that perception is present "in some degree, in all sorts of animals", including even oysters and cockles, though he described their sensations as "dull".
 He further held that animals are capable of retaining ideas, but he denied them the capacity for forming abstract or general ideas, which he regarded as a defining feature ofhuman cognition.[83]